aeternity/protocol/consensus/miner_signalled_consensus.md

 HS must be strictly greater than H1.

-#### Signalling block interval duration
+#### Signalling block interval end

-The number of key blocks of the "signalling" block interval.
-Let us call it TS.
+The height at which the "signalling" block interval ends - excluded.
+Let us call it HE.

-TS must be positive.
+HE must be strictly greater than HS.

-TS is recommended to be approximately a week i.e. 3360 (`= 7 * 24 * 20`).
+The difference between HE and HS is recommended to be approximately a week i.e. 3360 (`= 7 * 24 * 20`).

 #### Proposed new consensus protocol height